-U.N. proposes Yemen's warring parties pull out of key port -sources
+U.N. proposes Yemen's warring parties pull out of key port - sources

 The United Nations declined to comment while the two parties could not be immediately reached to respond to the proposal.

-Yemeni Foreign Minister Khalid al Yamani, who is also the head of the internationally-recognized government’s delegation to the peace talks, said on Monday Hodeidah should be placed under interior ministry control as a matter of sovereignty.
+Yemeni Foreign Minister Khalid al Yamani, who is heading the internationally-recognized government’s delegation to the peace talks, said on Monday Hodeidah should be placed under interior ministry control as a matter of sovereignty.

 Both parties have agreed to a U.N. role in the Red Sea port, the entry point for most of Yemen’s commercial goods and vital aid, but differ on who should run the city itself.
 The Houthis say Hodeidah should be declared a neutral zone.

-Western allies are pressing Saudi Arabia and the United Arab Emirates, leaders of the military coalition that intervened in Yemen in 2015 to restore Hadi’s government, to end a war that has pushed the long impoverished nation to the verge of famine.
+Western allies are pressing Saudi Arabia and the United Arab Emirates, leaders of the coalition that intervened in Yemen in 2015 to restore Hadi’s government, to end a war that has pushed the long impoverished nation to the verge of famine.

 Ambassadors of the five permanent member states of the U.N.
 Security Council are present at the talks and were pressing the parties to agree to the Hodeidah proposal, the sources said.

+A source in the government team said Griffiths brought the heads of the two delegations together for the first time in a meeting attended by the ambassadors.

-Griffiths wants agreement on confidence-building measures and a transitional governing body to pave the way for political negotiations to end the conflict, which has killed tens of thousands of people.
+Griffiths wants agreement on confidence-building steps and a transitional governing body ahead of political negotiations to end the conflict, which has killed tens of thousands of people.

-The two sides on Tuesday exchanged lists of some 15,000 prisoners for a swap agreed at the start of the talks, which are due to last until Dec.
-13.
+The two sides on Tuesday exchanged lists of some 15,000 prisoners for a swap agreed at the start of the talks.

-Delegates said the prisoner swap would be conducted via Houthi-held Sanaa airport in north Yemen and government-held Sayun airport in the south - a process overseen by the United Nations and the International Committee of the Red Cross.
+Delegates said the swap would be conducted via Houthi-held Sanaa airport in north Yemen and government-held Sayun airport in the south - a process overseen by the United Nations and the International Committee of the Red Cross.

 “We have exchanged more than 7,000 names from each side, including some 200 high-ranking officers,” said Ghaleb Mutlaq, a Houthi delegate.
-He said a joint committee would investigate those still missing.

 Hadi’s foreign minister said the government had submitted a list of 8,576 prisoners, including activists and journalists.

-Johannes Bruwer, outgoing ICRC head of delegation in Yemen, said in Geneva that the prisoner swap would take weeks and might involve third country nationals being repatriated.
+Johannes Bruwer, outgoing ICRC head of delegation in Yemen, said in Geneva the exchange would take weeks and might involve third-country nationals being repatriated.

-The parties have yet to agree on reopening Sanaa airport and shoring up the central bank of the impoverished Arab country, where most basic commodities are out of reach of millions.
+The parties have also yet to agree on shoring up the central bank.
+Most basic commodities are out of reach of millions.

 Saudi Arabia and the UAE want to exit a conflict that has become very costly and is bogged down in stalemate, with pressure for a peace deal rising among Western allies, some of which supply them with arms and intelligence.

-Yemen’s war is widely regarded in the Middle East as a proxy conflict between Saudi Arabia and Iran, which has voiced support for the U.N. peace efforts.
+Yemen’s war is widely regarded in the Middle East as a proxy conflict between Saudi Arabia and Iran.

-Additional reporting by Stephanie Nebehay in Geneva; Writing by Ghaida Ghantous; Editing by Mark Heinrich
+Additional reporting by Stephanie Nebehay in Geneva, Mohammed Ghobari in Aden and Johan Sennero in Stockholm; Writing by Ghaida Ghantous; Editing by Mark Heinrich